As a caring community, Lunch Break freely provides food, clothing, life skills and fellowship to those in need in Monmouth County and beyond.

 In 1992 Saint Leo’s started supplying bagged lunches on Saturday to be distributed to our clients.

 For 25 years Mrs. Norma Todd was the Executive Director and the heart and soul of Lunch Break.
 Mrs. Todd passed away in April 2008 leaving a legacy of love and determination as her banner.
 Shortly thereafter, Gwendolyn Love was hired as our new Executive Director.
-Along with her staff, Lunch Break is helped by over 1,500 annual volunteers, with approximately 70 volunteers serving in several capacities on a regular basis.
+Along with her staff, Lunch Break is helped by over 2,000 annual volunteers, with approximately 40 volunteers serving in several capacities on a daily basis.

 We continue to serve our community members in need to this day, with the same passion, dedication, and community support which is the foundation established by Mrs. Todd years ago.